 Hydroelectric Power Recovery Revenues.
 Metropolitan has constructed 16 small hydroelectric plants on its distribution system.
 The combined generating capacity of these plants is approximately 131 megawatts.
+The plants are located in Los Angeles, Orange, Riverside, and San Diego Counties at existing pressure control structures and other locations.
 The total capital cost of the 16 facilities is approximately \$176.1 million.
 Since 2000, annual energy generation sales revenues have ranged between \$7.3 million and nearly \$29.6 million.
 Including the sale of excess energy generation from Hoover and Parker dams, the total energy sales revenues were \$23.7 million in fiscal year 2017-18 and \$18.3 million in fiscal year 2018-19.